-Restructuring & Insolvency analysis: Following the decision in Wagner v White, Connor Pierce, solicitor at Ashfords LLP, looks at how the courts have been dealing with bankruptcy petitions which lenders have presented against guarantors when the principal borrower fails to repay the loan.
-Pierce also considers the ways in which guarantors have tried to have the lender’s statutory demand set aside.
+Restructuring & Insolvency analysis: Following the decision in Wagner v White, Ashfords LLP, look at how the courts have been dealing with bankruptcy petitions which lenders have presented against guarantors when the principal borrower fails to repay the loan.
+We also consider the ways in which guarantors have tried to have the lender’s statutory demand set aside.

 Wagner v White EWHC 2882 (Ch), All ER (D) 16 (Nov)

 What is behind the use of personal guarantees in loan agreements and why do bankruptcy proceedings often follow such guarantees?

 For a company in need of borrowing, which also has few assets or an exhausted lending capacity, the only way to secure funding is commonly by way of an individual—usually a director of the company—guaranteeing repayment in the event of the company’s default.

 By their very nature, then, personal guarantees expose both lender and guarantor to a considerable degree of risk—guarantors become responsible for debts they did not incur but if they have no means to pay, lenders will be out of pocket with little prospect of recovering the debt in full.